Proof mining in $L^p$ spaces: The -axiomatization of Banach spaces The axiomatization of Lp Banach spaces

-from which we get that each such $\lambda_i$ is in the interval $[-1,1]$.
-These results allow us to correspondingly bound the $y$, the $z$ and the $\lambda$ (which are now properly functionals) in the axiom $B$.
 Another such bounding comes from the $(4nN+1)^n$ established before (i.e. here it matters that the characterization is quantitative), which helped us eliminate the potentially infinite disjunction in Table~\ref{tabel-1} (where such constraints were not yet relevant) and the unbounded existential quantifier in Table~\ref{tabel-2} (which would have hindered us in presenting the axiom $B$ as a $\Delta$-sentence).
 As a curiosity, we note that choosing to present $B$ as a single axiom and not as an infinite schema like in Table~\ref{tabel-1}, i.e. taking advantage of the arithmetic already present in the framework, adds a bit of strength to the system, given the fact that we do not work here with any sort of $\omega$-rule.

 We denote by $\mathcal{A}^\omega[X,\|\cdot\|,\mathcal{C},L^p]$ the extension of the system $\mathcal{A}^\omega[X,\|\cdot\|,\mathcal{C}]$ by the constant $c_p$ of type $1$, together with the axiom $1_\mathbb{R} \leq_\mathbb{R} c_p$ and the axiom $B$ from above.
 From the above discussion, the following soundness theorem holds.